Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Proof of Theorem

 \section{Proof of Theorem \ref{thm:capacity_region}}

 Here we prove that $(\lambda_{ij})\in\V{\Lambda}$ is necessary for the quantum switch to be stable.
-Sufficiency will be shown in Section \ref{sec:protocol_design} where a protocol is designed and shown to stabilize the quantum switch whenever $(\lambda_{ij})$ is an interior point of $\V{\Lambda}$.

 The following lemma is inspired by Lemma 1 in \cite{NeeThe:03p}. \begin{lemma} If a quantum switch is stable, then for any $\delta>0$, there exits a finite value $V$ such that for any $t_0>0$, there exists $\tilde{t}>t_0$ such that

 In particular, for the case $\delta = 1/2$, there exists a value $V$ such that the probability that the unfinished requests in all queues, i.e., $\UU_{ij}(t)$, $i,j\in\Set{K}$, simultaneously drop below $V$ is greater than $1/2$ infinitely often. \end{lemma}